Family History >

 ship.
 Dozens more, including my uncle, Bill Leu, clambered into

-Neosho's motorized whale boats, which spent the night slowly
+two of the Neosho's motorized whale boats, which spent the night slowly

 circling the big tanker.
 The men onboard the listing